osm-search/Nominatim/docs/customize/Tokenizers.md

 The analyzer `housenumbers` is purpose-made to analyze house numbers.
 It creates variants with optional spaces between numbers and letters.
 Thus, house numbers of the form '3 a', '3A', '3-A' etc. are all considered equivalent.

 The analyzer cannot be customized.

+##### Postcode token analyzer

+The analyzer `postcodes` is pupose-made to analyze postcodes.
+It supports a 'lookup' varaint of the token, which produces variants with optional spaces.
+Use together with the clean-postcodes sanitizer.

+The analyzer cannot be customized.